jianjian-portfolio/jianjian-portfolio.github.io/_leadership/2021-08-31-leading-juniors-in-my-internship.md

 We used Microsoft Teams to collaborate remotely during the pandemic.
 To collaborate with the subject experts, I suggested the team to consulting her for feedback before the next developing cycle.
 Also, I conducted one-on-one mentoring to the members on the way to research efficiently.
 Later, I integrated the work to deliver a quality product.

-This project bridged the gap between the field of engineering and that in data science.
+This project bridged the gap between the field of engineering and data science.
 It helped the company to clear the path of development for the next step.